Country Profile: Heard Island and McDonald Islands

 Transportation

-Access to Heard Island and McDonald Islands is limited, with transportation mainly facilitated by helicopter services.
-There are currently 2 heliports planned for operation by 2025, supporting scientific expeditions and research activities.
+Transportation to and within Heard Island and McDonald Islands is extremely limited, primarily facilitated by helicopter.
+There are currently two heliports designated for use on the islands.

 Communications